System Integration – Future Powertrains

 Some end-customer platforms appreciate flat, low volume designs as the search for where to “fit” additional power electronics on the platform proceeds.
 Depending on battery design and location often a few inches of space height can be very useful.

 Additionally, the horizontal integration results in the lowest possible ESL and consequently the greatest chance for IGBT module utilization efficiency and elimination of snubbers.
-Also, the use of the SBE patent pending “IGBT Modules” in the hole is possible with this orientation.
+Should your current space be horizontally tight, you might want to start with one of our standard horizontal products as a great improvement even if not optimized.
+Check Power Ring Examples for options.
+Finally, the use of the SBE patent pending “IGBT Modules” in the hole is possible with this orientation.
 See the paper titled “A fully integrated 3 phase IGBT switching assembly with a very low loss DC Link Capacitor” (pdf link).

 Recent horizontally-integrated SBE integrated modules include: